Family Day Trips from Paris: Versailles, Giverny, and Disneyland in a Day

 • 12:30 PM - Picnic lunch.
 Pack from a Paris boulangerie that morning and eat in the gardens.
 Saves money and your sanity.

-• 2:00 PM - Walk or shuttle-train (le petit train, 8 euros for the day) to the Trianon and Marie Antoinette's hamlet.
+• 2:00 PM - Walk or shuttle-train (le petit train, around €8 for the day) to the Trianon and Marie Antoinette's hamlet.

 • 4:00 PM - Back to the train.
 Home for dinner.

 For kids, pack a refillable kids water bottle per child.
 The gardens have water fountains throughout.
-A wide-brim UPF sun hat for summer days - the gardens have very little shade.
+A wide-brim UPF sun hat for summer days.
+The gardens have very little shade.
 Toss a kids rain poncho in your bag because Versailles weather changes hourly.

 Giverny - Monet's Gardens for the Kid Who Likes Drawing